NiaJ3oE2LM/ufVa3ShifhTQ/README.md

 * summarise then aggregate.
 Limit the length of each summary so that it is compatible with target podcast duration.
 Possibly compare summaries to spot similar news and include only once.
 The output audio may lack continuity in the formulation of the sentences but, this method allows precise link to source website.

-When the summary and shownotes have been produces, the body of the summary can be read into a podcast though [TTS](https://en.wikipedia.org/wiki/Speech_synthesis) technology.
+When the summary and shownotes have been produced, the body of the summary can be read into a podcast though [TTS](https://en.wikipedia.org/wiki/Speech_synthesis) technology and served on a pubic IP.

 ## Dependencies and building blocks